vertiscape/stellar/README.md

 [![LENIS](https://assets.darkroom.engineering/lenis/header.png)](https://github.com/darkroomengineering/lenis)

 Go to [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) for docs.
-This repository only documents patches made for better control over lenis.
+This repository only documents patches made for some specific features that I think would help while developing with it.

 ## Install
 ```